influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/plugins/inputs.md

 The [Conntrack (`conntrack`) input plugin](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/conntrack) collects stats from Netfilter's conntrack-tools.

 The conntrack-tools provide a mechanism for tracking various aspects of network connections as they are processed by netfilter.
-At runtime, conntrack exposes many of those connection statistics within /proc/sys/net.
-Depending on your kernel version, these files can be found in either /proc/sys/net/ipv4/netfilter or /proc/sys/net/netfilter and will be prefixed with either ip_ or nf_.
-This plugin reads the files specified in its configuration and publishes each one as a field, with the prefix normalized to ip_.
+At runtime, conntrack exposes many of those connection statistics within `/proc/sys/net`.
+Depending on your kernel version, these files can be found in either `/proc/sys/net/ipv4/netfilter` or `/proc/sys/net/netfilter` and will be prefixed with either `ip_` or `nf_`.
+This plugin reads the files specified in its configuration and publishes each one as a field, with the prefix normalized to `ip_`.

 ### [Consul (`consul`)](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/consul)

 The [Consul (`consul`) input plugin](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/consul) will collect statistics about all health checks registered in the Consul.
 It uses Consul API to query the data.
 It will not report the telemetry but Consul can report those stats already using StatsD protocol, if needed.

 ### [Couchbase (`couchbas`e)](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/couchbase)